 The marble floor tile is called Rombus from Mettro Source and each tile has a grooved surface that’s wonderful to walk on.
 We paired it with a hand made glossy white ceramic subway tile, running full height up the walls, and used the same pale grey grout for both; always a wise choice for a high use area like a bathroom.
 I experimented with a contrasting grey painted trim on the window in here as well.

 My favourite thing in the room is the smallest: the matte gold sliver pulls from Upper Canada Hardware on the flat front drawers, for just a bit of sparkle.
-And since I often mix my metals, it’s not big deal to me that that the faucets are chrome.
+And since I often mix my metals, I opted for chrome faucets to keep things fresh.

 The thing I struggled with the most in this room was the lighting.
 I desperately wanted to install an articulated style of wall sconce on each side of the mirror but every one I liked took up too much space.
 The room would have been overwhelmed by sconces.
 So I turned my attention to globe style sconces, which cast a glowing light, probably the best choice for a washroom.
 My top five picks are below.